|Nutritional Guidelines (per serving)|

 Make the Rice

-- In a large saucepan over medium-high heat, place the rice, saffron and 1 1/2 cups water.
-Bring to a boil, cover, and reduce heat to low.
-Let simmer about 15 to 20 minutes or until all of the water has been absorbed.
+Cover, reduce heat to low, and let simmer about 15 to 20 minutes or until all of the water has been absorbed.

 Make the Meat Sauce and Filling

-- First, you'll start with a classic soffritto: Heat the olive oil in a small saucepan over medium-high heat.
-Add the onions, carrots, and celery and sauté, stirring often, until softened and the onions are translucent, about 8 to 10 minutes.
+First, you'll start with a classic sofrito: Heat the olive oil in a small saucepan over medium-high heat.
+Add the onions, carrots, and celery and sauté, stirring often, until softened and the onions are translucent - about 8 to 10 minutes.

-- Heat about 2 inches (5 cm) of neutral frying oil to 360 F (182 C).
-Fry your arancini in batches of just 2 to 3 at a time, being careful not to overcrowd the pot, until they are evenly golden-brown, about 3 minutes.
+Fry your arancini in batches of just 2 to 3 at a time, being careful not to overcrowd the pot until they are evenly golden-brown - about 3 minutes.

-- Transfer them to a paper-towel-lined plate to drain and serve hot.
+Transfer them to a paper-towel-lined plate to drain.

 What's in a Name?

 There is considerable debate among Sicilians themselves as to whether these golden fried rice balls should properly be called arancini (masculine) or arancine (feminine).

 In western Sicily, around Palermo and Agrigento, they're usually called arancine and have a round shape.
 There, it is argued, that since the name derives from the Italian word arancia (meaning "orange," as in the round fruit that these rice balls resemble in shape and color, arancine meaning "little oranges"), then technically arancine is more correct.